splunk/splunk-javascript-logging/README.md

-# Splunk Logging Library for JavaScript
+# Splunk logging for JavaScript

 #### Version 0.9.0

-This project provides a simple interface for logging to HTTP Event Collector in Splunk Enterprise and Splunk Cloud.
+This project provides a simple JavaScript interface for logging to HTTP Event Collector in Splunk Enterprise and Splunk Cloud.

 ## Requirements